LRudL/know/README.md

 <img width="488" alt="Screenshot 2024-12-05 at 20 57 34" src="https://github.com/user-attachments/assets/6fa52d6a-96f6-4efe-9a83-fb6dc543b531">

 Then click on "Authorize" (green text button with padlock) in [http://localhost:8000/docs](http://localhost:8000/docs), and after this you should be able to try out the API endpoints.
 If you need to look up IDs of things, go to Supabase's Table Editor.

+### Development settings

+Please use the Black formatter for Python code in the backend.

+Please use Prettier for TypeScript code in the frontend.

 ## Gotchas